You won a $1,000 retail gift card!”

 Text spam is

-very annoying since consumers often have to pay for the incoming messages,
+very annoying because consumers may have to pay for the incoming messages,

 messages may have to be opened in order to be deleted, and texting back “stop”